malvasochiara/signal-noise-simulator/README.md

 - `modified_spectrum (numpy.ndarray)`: The modified frequency-domain representation of the signal after applying the linear spectral slope.
 The output is complex-valued.
 ---

+#### `add_colored_noise`

+Adds colored noise to a signal based on a given spectral slope.

+This function generates white noise at a specified signal-to-noise ratio (SNR), applies a spectral slope to shape its frequency content, and then adds the resulting colored noise to the input signal.

+**Note**: The output signal is complex-valued due to the spectral transformation.
+Discarding the imaginary part can alter the spectral characteristics of the noise.

+**Parameters:**

+- `signal (numpy.ndarray)`: Input time-domain signal, assumed to be a 1D array of real values.

+- `snr_db (float)`: Desired signal-to-noise ratio (SNR) in decibels, defining the power level of the noise relative to the signal.

+- `slope (float)`: Slope value that defines the spectral modification applied to the noise.

+- `sampling_rate (int)`: Sampling rate of the signal in Hz.

+**Returns:**

+- `noisy_signal` (numpy.ndarray): The input signal with added colored noise.
+The output is a 1D array of real values.

+---

 ## signal_builder.py